-The word "franchise" is thrown around a lot in comic books, but if there's one property over the last 20 years that has evolved in a way that has earned the "franchise" label, it's The Avengers.
+The word "franchise" is thrown around a lot in comic books circles, but if there's one property over the last 20 years that has evolved in a way that has genuinely earned the "franchise" label, it's Marvel Comics' Avengers.

 But either way, in December 2004 the Avengers was neither, until Marvel launched a complete overhaul of the existing Avengers comic book series, giving the title to the writer who had launched the publisher's Ultimate universe four years earlier, Brian Michael Bendis.

 "That was a major turning point in not just Avengers history, but Marvel Comics history," said long-time Marvel writer Dan Slott, who wrote both Mighty Avengers and Avengers: The Initiative.
 "The team that took the name Avengers [in 2004], with Wolverine and Spider-Man and the biggest guns and Brian's favorite characters – that became the flagship book not just for Marvel, but that became the flagship book for comics.
 And it stayed there for so long.
 That speaks to the genius behind that move."

 As controversial as the Avengers relaunch was at the time, Slott isn't the only one who recognizes its success.
-At one point there were four different Avengers comic book series hitting shelves each month, with one or two usually among the top-sellers like clockwork.
-Marvel is currently on the precipice of expanding the Avengers franchise once again, with the new multiversal Avengers Forever launching on December 22.
+In any given month there are several different Avengers comic book series hitting shelves, with one or two usually among the top-sellers like clockwork.

-And since the 2004 revamp of the franchise, the Avengers titles have played a central role almost every one of the publisher's major events - from 2006's Civil War all the way through to 2022's AXE (which stands for Avengers-X-Men-Eternals) Judgment Day.
+And since that 2004 revamp of the franchise, the Avengers titles have played a central role in almost every one of the publisher's major events - from 2006's Civil War all the way through to 2022's AXE (which stands for Avengers-X-Men-Eternals) Judgment Day.